endurantgames/cosmiclegends/src/classes/construct.md

     Monstrosity Class Personal Power Words List.
 Add the latter as Core Power Words.

+It's Alive!

+:   If you are ever killed, you return to life at the end of the next Crisis
+    Countdown, with maximum Health and Might.

 Perfect Recall

 :   *Prerequisite: You can't have the Golem class ability.* You can perfectly remember, describe, and repeat back anything you read,